logicalclocks/logicalclocks.github.io/docs/user_guides/fs/storage_connector/creation/kafka.md

 ## Introduction

 Apache Kafka is a distributed event store and stream-processing platform.
-It's very popular framework for handling realtime data streams and is often used as a message you for events coming from production systems until they are being processed and either loaded into a data warehouse our aggregated into features for Machine Learning.
+It's a very popular framework for handling realtime data streams and is often used as a message broker for events coming from production systems until they are being processed and either loaded into a data warehouse or aggregated into features for Machine Learning.

 In this guide, you will configure a Storage Connector in Hopsworks to save all the authentication information needed in order to set up a connection to your Kafka cluster.
 When you're finished, you'll be able to read from Kafka topics in your cluster using Spark through HSFS APIs.